amrmhassan/dart_webcore/README.md

 ## Tutorial

 ### - Routing ( Request Processors )
-`dart_web_server` consist of different layers which are a type of `RequestProcessor` which mean they can handle incoming requests.
+`dart_webcore` consist of different layers which are a type of `RequestProcessor` which mean they can handle incoming requests.

 1. Handler: is the final stage in the life of the request in the server, handlers must return a response to the client ( API consumer ), a handler can have a local middleware that will only work for this handler, Handler needs a pathTemplate a method and a processor function.